Have you ever heard of Starbucks Reserve, but aren't sure what makes it special?

 A Chemex is a brewing device created by German chemist Peter J. Schlumbohm featuring a wood handle, leather cord, and tapered glass that makes coffee through a manual pour-over style:

-Chemex coffee filters effectively sort out many imbalances in coffee beans, making for a smooth and great-tasting cup.
+Chemex coffee filters effectively remove many impurities in coffee beans, resulting in a smooth and great-tasting cup.

 For more information, check out my beginner's guide on brewing coffee with a Chemex.